 The lottery will be held at Baltimore Montessori on the date listed on our How to Apply page.
-During the lottery, names will be drawn at random, by grade, with spaces offered in the order of names drawn.
+During the lottery, Baltimore Montessori Public uses an online program to randomize all applicants for each grade.
+Spaces are offered in the order of names drawn.
 When the capacity for each grade level is reached, the remaining applicants will be assigned a position on the wait list based on the random order in which they were drawn.
 If there are no spaces available in a particular grade, names will be drawn directly for the wait list.
 The lottery is open to the public and is overseen by a representative of Baltimore City Public Schools.

 Are some seats reserved for Greenmount West neighborhood families?